SoftUni-Internal/interactive-content/EN/01-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 # Description
-Write a program which receives an array of strings, parse them to numbers and sum only the even numbers.
+Write a program which receives an array of strings, parses them to numbers and sums only the even numbers.

 # Example
 | **Input** | **Output** |